NationalSecurityAgency/timely/README.md

 --------|------------
-mvn compile | Compiles and formats the source mvn test | Compiles and formats source and runs unit tests mvn package | Compiles and formats source, runs unit tests, findbugs, integration tests, and creates an assembly
+mvn compile | Compiles and formats the source mvn test | Compiles and formats source and runs unit tests mvn package | Compiles and formats source, runs unit tests, and creates a distribution mvn verify | Compiles and formats source, runs unit tests, creates a distribution, runs integration tests, and runs jacoco for code coverage mvn verify site | Compiles and formats source, runs unit tests, creates a distribution, runs integration tests, and runs jacoco for code coverage, and creates the site

 ## Deployment